shraman-biswas/edge_detection/README.md

 Edge detection
 ==============

+A document edge / boundary detector.
 Detects the boundaries of a document even when placed against a background of a similar colour.
-Uses OpenCV for image processing.
+Uses OpenCV 3 for image processing.